shenlin192/habx-chatroom/README.md

 - Messages are persistent, reloading the page does not erase its contents

 Whenever a user closes the current tab, the user will be **disconnected** from the chat room.
-The next time this user comes back from the chat room, the system will consider it as a **new user**.
+The next time this user comes back to the chat room, the system will consider it as a **new user**.

 The application is fully **responsive** and can be used on mobile, iPad and desktop.